Abraham of Cratia

 Abraham of Cratia or Krateia (c.
 474 – c.
 558) was a Christian monk from Emesa (now Homs) Byzantine Syria.
+Abraham was the most important of the bishops on the see of Kratia from its foundation in the 2nd century until its dissolution in the 12th century.

 He is recognized as a saint in the Christian church, with a feast day of 6 December.